RE:MADE

 A foldable coffee table made entirely from materials salvaged from a donated pinewood pallet, including the original nails.

-Designed to showcase the imperfections and knots in the pine (a wood often overlooked for tabletops due to its softness), this private commission also retains small details that pay homage to its former life as a pallet.
+Designed to showcase the imperfections and knots in the pine (a wood often overlooked for tabletops due to its softness), this private commission also retained small details that paid homage to its former life as a pallet.

 A Leg Up (2021)